 Good Hotel Guide Review

-27. 23 in converted stables and barns, some on ground floor.
+27. 8 in converted stables and coach house, 15 in Grade II listed barn conversion across the yard, some on ground floor.

-2 bars, lounge, conservatory restaurant, 3 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 4-acre grounds, parking, unsuitable for disabled.
+2 bars, lounge, conservatory restaurant, 3 private dining rooms, in-room TV (Freeview), civil wedding licence, 4-acre grounds, parking.

 ‘subtle’ in public areas.